Frequently Asked Questions

 • What are the LTA rules on sponsorship contributions?

-Under the LTA, consultant lobbyists and in-house lobbyists must declare in the Lobbyists Registry whether, since the date the writ was issued for the last provincial election (September 21, 2020), they made a sponsorship contribution to a third-party sponsor that sponsors election advertising directly promoting the election of an MLA who is the subject of a Lobbying Activity Report, or to that MLA’s political party.
+Under the LTA, Designated Filers must declare in the Lobbyists Registry whether, since the date the writ was issued for the last provincial election (September 21, 2024), a lobbyist or client made a sponsorship contribution to a third-party sponsor that sponsors election advertising directly promoting the election of an MLA who is the target of a lobbying activity, or to that MLA’s political party.

-The LTA requires only that a lobbyist declare the fact that a sponsorship contribution has been made.
+The LTA requires only that a Designated Filer declare the fact that a sponsorship contribution has been made.
 Details about the amount of the contribution, and to whom it was made, are not required to be entered into the Lobbyists Registry.

 Elections BC also has a search tool for past sponsorship contributions.